Blog | Personal Finance

 And while there is a measure of blame in others that is rightly found in all these instances, it's very rare that we stop blaming others and take a good hard look at ourselves.

-One afternoon, I was teaching how to invest using my financial education board game CASHFLOW® as a teaching tool.
-A friend of mine brought along a friend who was recently divorced, had been badly burned in the settlement, and was searching for some answers.
+One afternoon, Robert Kiyosaki was teaching how to invest using his financial education board game CASHFLOW® as a teaching tool.
+His friend brought along a friend who was recently divorced, had been badly burned in the settlement, and was searching for some answers.
 Her friend thought the class might help her out.

 In the opening round of the game, this woman drew a "doodad" card with a boat on it.
 At first she was happy.
 "Oh, I've got a boat!" she exclaimed.
 Then as her friend explained the numbers and how a boat was not a good thing in the game, she got frustrated because she had never liked math.
 When she finally realized how the numbers worked, it dawned on her that the boat was eating her alive.
 Later in the game she also was downsized and had a child.
 It was a horrible game for her.